BogSala/film-service/README.md

 - The system finds the routers in the `router.php`
 - We get to the `Controller`
 - If this is a `Controller` method for a **GET** request, then we usually get some data to be processed by the component, and immediately get to the view where the received data is generated in HTML using `Component` classes
-- If this is a `Controller` method for a **POST** request, then we usually get some data from the form, process it using the `Validator` classes.
+- If this is a `Controller` method for a **POST** request, then we usually get some data from the form, and process it using the `Validator` classes.
 If the validation is successful, then we work with the database using the `Service` class and direct the user to another page.
 If it is unsuccessful, we return the user to the same page by displaying errors through the `ErrorComponent`.

 # Working with project